Swimming pool: Zero-entry swimming pools

 A zero-entry swimming pool, also called a beach entry swimming pool, has an edge or entry that gradually slopes from the deck into the water, becoming deeper with each step, in the manner of a natural beach.
 As there are no stairs or ladders to navigate, this type of entry assists older people, young children and people with accessibility problems (e.g., people with a physical disability) where gradual entry is useful.

 ADA requirements

-Beginning in 2012, standards for accessible design were put into effect by the Americans with Disabilities Act that require at least two modes of accessible entry in large sized swimming pools.
+Beginning in 2012, standards for accessible design were put into effect by the Americans with Disabilities Act (ADA) that require at least two modes of accessible entry in large sized swimming pools.
 A zero-entry swimming pool is in accordance with the standards.

 The requirements addressed the inequalities of swimming efficiency, effectiveness, and satisfaction experienced by people with physical disabilities.
 They also create equality of access to a physical activity with multiple benefits.
 Research suggests that swimming can be therapeutic and induces healthier physical and mental states.